-The Exmoor Explorer is a non-competitive mountain biking event of 20 or 30/35 miles, held in the beautiful Exmoor National Park in South West England.
+The Exmoor Explorer is a non-competitive mountain biking event held in the beautiful Exmoor National Park in South West England.
 Open moorland, woodland trails, natural single track and secluded combes, the Explorer doesn’t disappoint.
-This iconic Exmoor cycling event was started 19 years ago by Team Zoyland and we at Channel Events are immensely proud to have taken it on from 2017.
+This iconic Exmoor cycling event was started 24 years ago by Team Zoyland and we at Channel Events are immensely proud to have taken it on from 2017.

-Whether you choose the 20 or 30/35 mile route option, you will be able to access areas of Exmoor that are usually restricted.
-You’ll enjoy amazing views across Exmoor and the Bristol Channel while being fully supported by our friendly Channel Events team.
-The route comprises the main 20 mile route with an optional 10/15 mile extension.
+Which ever route option you choose, you will be able to access areas of Exmoor that are usually restricted.
+You’ll enjoy amazing views across Exmoor and the Bristol Channel while being fully supported by our friendly Channel Events Tribe.